-- 1. Sensorimotor stage (0-2 years): Children rely on reflexive movements and direct sensory stimuli and begin recognizing and naming specific objects. - 2.
-Preoperational stage (2-6 years): Language development is rapid, and symbols represent the world cognitively.
-However, intuition still influences decision-making and tends to be based on limited information, lacking complete rational analysis. - 3.
-Concrete operational stage (6-11 years): Children begin to think logically and systematically and solve concrete problems such as addition, subtraction, multiplication, and division. - 4.
-Formal operational stage (11 years-adulthood): This is the phase of higher mental operations where children can think logically about concrete and abstract problems and formulate ideas and realistic plans.
+- 1. Sensorimotor stage (0-2 years): Children rely on reflexive movements and direct sensory stimuli, and they begin to recognize and name specific objects. - 2.
+Preoperational stage (2-6 years): Language development is rapid, with the use of symbols to cognitively represent the world.
+However, decision-making is still influenced by intuition and tends to be based on limited information, lacking full rational analysis. - 3.
+Concrete operational stage (6-11 years): Children begin to think logically, systematically, and solve concrete problems such as addition, subtraction, multiplication, and division. - 4.
+Formal operational stage (11 years-adulthood): This is the phase of higher mental operations where children can think logically about both concrete and abstract problems, and they are able to formulate ideas and realistic future plans.

-Lawrence Kohlberg Pidarta (2013:193) categorized cognitive moral development into three levels, with each level containing two stages:
+Lawrence Kohlberg (Pidarta, 2000, p.
+193) categorized cognitive moral development into three levels, with each level containing two stages:

-1. conventional level

-- a.
+- 1. Preconventional level - a.
 Obedience and punishment orientation, where right and wrong are determined by the consequences (punishments) received. - b.
-Naive self-interest orientation, where actions considered proper are those that fulfill one's own needs.

-2. Conventional level
+Naive self-interest orientation, where actions considered right are those that fulfill one's own needs. - 2.
+Conventional level - a.

-- a.
 Good child orientation, where good behavior is judged based on the approval of others. - b.
-Law and social order orientation, where correct behavior aligns with family, group, or nation expectations.

-3. Postconventional level
+Law and social order orientation, where correct behavior aligns with the expectations of family, group, or nation. - 3.
+Postconventional level - a.

-- a.
 Social contract orientation, where the right action follows societal standards and helps form new rules. - b.
 Universal ethical principle orientation, where the right action respects principles of justice and universal truths.